 The soft robotic glove is being tested in an ongoing clinical study at the Wyss Institute.
 Click here to learn more.

-To make the glove comfortable and natural feeling to wearers, over several iterations of design, the actuators powering the movements of the glove were made smaller and were modified to distribute forces more evenly over the wearer’s fingers and thumb.
-The resulting soft, multi-segment actuators, which are composite tubular constructions of Kevlar fibers and silicone elastomer, support the range of motions performed by biological fingers.
-The glove’s control system is portable and lightweight and can be worn using a waist belt or can be attached to a wheelchair.
+To make the glove comfortable and natural feeling to wearers, over several iterations of design, the actuators powering the movements of the glove were made smaller and modified to distribute forces more evenly over the wearer’s fingers and thumb.
+The current actuators inflate with a small volume of air to inflict forces on the hand, fully straightening and bending the fingers.

 The Soft Robotic Glove technology is available for licensing.